alphazolam/EMV-Engine/README.md

 #### AutoComplete
 * **AutoComplete** is a useful tool capable of guessing what you might want to type and completing your input.
 Press Tab or the Blank button shown below to AutoComplete
 ![AutoComplete](https://i.imgur.com/Ki8fANG.png)
-* AutoComplete can give you the names of available functions, subtables, and values in the global scope as well as in your own tables and userdatas, with hidden metatable functions shown
+* AutoComplete can give you the names of available functions, subtables, and values in the global scope as well as in your own tables and userdatas, with hidden metatable variables shown
 * AutoComplete will work while typing paramaters for multiple nested function calls, as long as its at the end
 * Managed Objects will autocomplete to show their RE Engine methods, using a table for their arguments like this:
 ![AutoComplete Method Call](https://i.imgur.com/nV79MMc.png)